 Some cases in which you may want to discuss your baby’s need for a supplement with your doctor or registered nutritionist include:

-1- For children weaned onto a vegan diet, getting sufficient Vitamin B12 and iron can be difficult so a supplement can help ensure your little one is not at risk of becoming anaemic or at higher risk of respiratory tract infections 7
+1- For children weaned onto a vegan diet, getting sufficient Vitamin B12 and iron can be difficult so a supplement can help ensure your little one is not at risk of becoming anaemic or at higher risk of respiratory tract infections.

 2- Children on a vegetarian diet who eat dairy and eggs are not at a risk of not having enough vitamin B12 but can their diets can be low in iron which is essential for growth and the consequences of deficiency are not always reversible.

-3- If your baby is not feeding well and especially if he or she is moving down the weight and height centiles a supplement multi vitamin and mineral can provide essential nutrients to support development.
+3- If your baby is not feeding well and especially if baby is moving down the weight and height centiles a supplement multi vitamin and mineral can provide essential nutrients to support development.

-4- If your baby is refusing new foods and is on a restricted diet, a supplement that provides some of the nutrients he or she might be missing can give you peace of mind while you help him accept new foods and broaden his diet.
+4- If your baby is refusing new foods and is on a restricted diet, a supplement that provides some of the nutrients he or she might be missing can give you peace of mind while you help them accept new foods and broaden their diet.

 5- If your baby is allergic or intolerant to important food groups like for example dairy as it is an important source of calcium that supports not only healthy bones and teeth but also heart and muscle function.
 But let’s not forget that non-diary sources of calcium are abundant including kale, almonds, sesame seeds, broccoli.
 For children who are allergic to fish, a vegan omega-3 supplement could be very helpful and also adding flax and chia seeds to his or her porridge, cereal or bakes.

-6- If your baby has been given antibiotics to control an infection, his or her gut flora might have been harmed in the process of eliminating the harmful bacteria.
+6- If your baby has been given antibiotics to control an infection, their gut flora might have been harmed in the process of eliminating the harmful bacteria.
 A good probiotic can help rebuild the good bacteria in his or her gut.
 Also, supplements with prebiotic fibre that feeds the good bacteria can be very helpful in these cases.

 Natural prebiotics can be found in bananas, onions, leeks and asparagus while probiotics in food come from fermented foods like miso, yogurt, kefir and sauerkraut.